oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/processes/index.md

 can have several triggers.

-When user performs some action with entity which is related to some enabled process definition, then all existing triggers for this process will be analyzed and found appropriate ones to execute.
+When user performs some action with entity which is related to some enabled process definition, all existing triggers for this process will be analyzed and found appropriate ones to execute.

 There are two ways how trigger can be processed.
 First is immediate execution - in this case process action will be executed right after entity will be flushed to the database.
 Second is delayed execution - it creates job and puts it